Do you need to build an agency vs. just becoming a strong personal producer?

 Many of these tasks can be automated; of course, that creates work in itself.
 Are you always going to set your own appointments and respond to underwriter’s requests?
 I think at some point you’re going to realize these activities can be handled at a lower cost than doing it yourself.

-Also, you need to understand contracts and I’m going to explain how you can quickly have the top contracts for every product you sell.
+Also, you need to understand contracts, and I’m going to explain how you can quickly have the top contracts for every product you sell.
 Often times you find out your FMO is on the lowest rung of the contract recruiting ladder.
 Is this bad?
 Not necessarily.

 I’m going to continue on as it’s critical you fully understand the concept of agency versus being a high producing agent.
 Agents can, in fact, make a lot of money, but one agent is not going to make the type of money a strong agency makes.
 The typical insurance agent makes $43,000 annually.
 A good agent will make much more than that.
-However, the two combined won’t make anything near an agency working as a well-oiled machine.
+However, the two combined won’t make anything near an agency working like a well-oiled machine.

 I have always made more money when running a team than individually and I’ve done both for years at a time.
 There was a period of time (years) when I did not work full time or for a while, even part-time.
 As a result of my previously running an agency for just over a year, I was able to live comfortably over this time and not stress about money.
 It’s possible that I would have been okay through this period had I just been a high producing individual agent.
 I say possibly, but very doubtful.
 It would have had to have been one of the highest producing agents in America.
 You hear about unicorns, but you don’t see them.